the stack layout in action in my AwesomeWM environment

 local stack = {}

-Layouts in AwesomeWM are specific to the tag they are being called from, so we will start by getting variables assigned to our present tag
+AwesomeWM layouts are specific to the tag they are called from.
+We'll begin by getting variables assigned to our present tag.

 local function arrange(p, dir)